 Automatic enrollment is one of the most effective ways to increase participation in workplace retirement plans.
 Yet according to NAGDCA research, half of the states wholly prohibit automatic enrollment for public employees, while another 16 limit it in some form.

 Board/Committee Membership, Governance & Best Practices

+Proper plan oversight and operation is essential in maintaining governance on a governmental defined contribution plan.
 The most common form of plan governance involves the creation of a specialized board (or committee), usually appointed under the governing authority of the plan sponsor.
-This session is dedicated to assisting those that serve on or support a board or committee with their fiduciary and/or governance duties.

 NAGDCA members work hard to help their participants save for retirement.
 However, what happens the day after retirement?
 While many plan sponsors may advocate for keeping assets in the plan, they need to help participants spend their money in a way that meets their goals using a personalized approach.

 Seeking the Holy Grail – Holistic Financial Wellness

 Implementing a financial wellness program can be highly complicated.
 Public employees have widely different concerns and mindsets about retirement, health, savings, and debt.
 This panel will focus on comprehensive financial wellness programs they successfully implemented and grew to help address participant’s needs.

 Show me the money – a focus on fees

 In recent years, government plan sponsors have been focused on fees – their correlation to service and impact on value.
 This panel will explore the why behind those who have successfully lowered their fees and others who have chosen higher fees in hopes of achieving better member outcomes or providing enhanced services.